ansible/workshops/exercises/ansible_f5/4.1-tower-job-template/README.md

 # Takeaways

 You have successfully demonstrated
- - Creating a Job Template to create a Virtual Server
+ - Creating a Job Template to deploy a Virtual Server
  - Launching a Job Template from the Ansible Tower UI
  - Verifying the Virtual Server is correctly created
  - Veryfying the web server is up and running